 Because each product uses a different sidebar, you'll need to set up your sidebars.
-There's a file inside includes/custom called "sidebarconfigs.html".
+There's a file inside \includes/custom called "sidebarconfigs.html".
 This file controls which sidebar gets associated with which product.
+Open up this file to see its contents.